Music

 FATEA Magazine

-In 2022, their debut track ‘Waterwheel’ premiered on independent online culture magazine KLOF, and they performed their first highly acclaimed gigs at Fire in the Mountain festival and The Greenbank, Bristol.
-In January 2024 they sold out most gigs on their debut UK tour, performing in prestigious venues including King’s Place (London), Upfront Arts (Penrith), Black Fen Folk Club (Cambridge), Ashburton Arts Centre and Cornish Bank (Falmouth).
-Recent gigs include Bristol Folk Festival and Folk East Festival.
+In 2022, their debut track ‘Waterwheel’ premiered on KLOF Magazine and they performed their first highly acclaimed gigs at Fire in the Mountain festival and The Greenbank, Bristol.
+In January 2024 they sold out most gigs on their debut UK tour, performing in prestigious arts centres including King’s Place (London) and Upfront Arts (Penrith), as well as prominent community venues such as Black Fen Folk Club (Cambridge), Ashburton Arts Centre and Cornish Bank.
+Recent gigs include significant slots at Bristol Folk Festival, Folk East Festival, and Allen Valleys Folk Festival.